transneptune/nomic/README.md

 ## Mutable Rules

-**303.** The state of affairs that constitutes winning may not be altered from achieving n points to any other state of affairs.
-The magnitude of n and the means of earning points may be changed, and rules that establish a winner when play cannot continue may be enacted and (while they are mutable) be amended or repealed.

-(Formerly Rule **112**.)

 **201.** Players shall alternate in clockwise order, taking one whole turn apiece.
 Turns may not be skipped or passed, and parts of turns may not be omitted.
 All players begin with zero points.

 In mail and computer games, players shall alternate in alphabetical order by surname.